Major & Minor

 and additional Biology electives for a total 10 Biology courses

-Students with a concentration in Ecology might be interested in careers such as: Ecology, Conservation Biology, Natural Resource Management, Environmental Education, Wildlife Biology or Environmental Consultancy.
+Students with this concentration might be interested in careers such as: Ecology, Conservation, Natural Resource Management, Environmental Education, Wildlife or Environmental Consultancy.
+Students interested in the Ecology and Evolution concentration can also consider a double major in Environmental Studies.
 Graduates with a concentration in Ecology might also consider further academic pursuits, such as obtaining a Master's or Ph.D. in Ecology or related fields.

 Required courses: